jarl-opensource/drakkar-vfx/README.md

 # Drakkar VFX

 > 🚧 Beware!
-This repo is heavily under construction and a lot of things may change.
+This repo is in active development and a lot of things may change.

 Simple VFX editor for Bevy and Hanabi.